-Ethics involves helping patients, families and those who work in healthcare when they are facing difficult moral or value-based choices about the right or best course of action.
-The goal is not to impose values on others, but to help individuals and groups in solving complex problems so they are able to make informed decisions about treatment.
+Ethics involves helping patients, families and those who work in health care when they are facing difficult moral or value-based choices about the right or best course of action.
+The goal is not to impose values on others, but to support individuals and groups in solving complex problems.
+This helps them to make informed decisions about treatment.

 Topics in health care that might present an ethical challenge could include:

 - Value differences and conflicts